python/typing/docs/spec/overload.rst

-Step 5: If the type of one or more arguments evaluates to a type that includes a :term:`gradual form` (e.g. ``list[Any]`` or ``str | Any``), determine whether some theoretical :term:`materialization` of these gradual types could be used to disambiguate between two or more of the remaining overloads.
+Step 5: If the type of one or more arguments evaluates to a type that includes a :term:`gradual form` (e.g. ``list[Any]`` or ``str | Any``), determine whether some theoretical :term:`materialization <materialize>` of these gradual types could be used to disambiguate between two or more of the remaining overloads.

 - If none of the arguments evaluate to a gradual type, proceed to step 6.
 - If one or more arguments evaluate to a gradual type but no possible